 In 2009, the Government of the Northwest Territories (GNWT) passed the Species at Risk (NWT) Act, which helps fulfill the NWT commitment under the national Accord to provide effective protection of species at risk that are managed by the territory.
 The Species at Risk (NWT) Act sets out the processes to assess, list, protect and recover species at risk specifically for the NWT.
 The Species at Risk (NWT) Act applies to any wild animal or plant species managed by the GNWT.
 It applies on both public and private lands, including private lands owned under a land claims agreement.

-The Species at Risk Act and the Species at Risk (NWT) Act are designed to work in a complementary fashion with other legislation and cooperatively with Aboriginal people to protect species at risk and their habitats.
+The Species at Risk Act and the Species at Risk (NWT) Act are designed to work in a complementary fashion with other legislation and cooperatively with Indigenous people to protect species at risk and their habitats.

 The GNWT invites public input on Species at Risk proposals, including proposed additions to the NWT List of Species at Risk and the development of management plans and recovery strategies.
 For the latest information on species at risk in the NWT, including opportunities for input, visit www.nwtspeciesatrisk.ca.